-Trends in homicide risk for young children compared to older victims
+Trends in homicide risk for young children compared to older victims risk for older people (Figure 1).

-In every year from 1965 to 1995, the population-based risk (per 100,000) of a child aged 14 or younger becoming a homicide victim was much lower than the risk for older people (Figure 1).
 However, the trends over time differ sharply.
 While the risk for people aged 15 and older showed volatile increases and decreases over the 31 years, the risk of victimization for children 14 or younger followed a straight line with minor fluctuations.
 That is not to say, however, that young children's risk of being murdered was stable.
 On the contrary, their victimization rate per 100,000 population rose from 1.74 in 1965 to 8.49 in 1995, a 388 percent increase.